 Unscrupulous collection agencies can wreak havoc on your financial security.
 Getting inaccurate collection accounts from LVNV Funding LLC removed from your credit file is one way to take back your financial freedom and get the credit you deserve.

 If you have collection accounts on your credit report, this article will help you to understand who they are and why your credit has been impacted.
-We will also show you what you can do to repair your credit and get the collection accounts removed.
+We will also show you what you can do to repair your credit and get the collections removed.